This post was last updated on October 5th, 2020 at 04:16 pm

 When reading this sentence out loud, one would assume that the two “ums” in the part of speech were used to give the speaker time to think of the exact adjectives he or she wanted to use to describe the works of Robert Frost.
 In situations like this-silence is golden.
 If you need extra time to think of a word that’s at the tip of your tongue, pause, take a short breath, think, and move on.

 Q: “If your house was on fire and your laptop was inside, would you run in and get it?”

 A: “I mean, maybe not my laptop but my external hard drive.”

 “I Mean” is commonly blurted out at the beginning of a thought which indicates that it’s your opinion.
 But when you’re having a conversation unless stated otherwise, everything you say is your opinion.
 This is one of those filler words that has done an effective job of infiltrating our language.
-It’s done it so well in fact, that sometime people forget that this is not a correct way to use it.
+It’s done it so well in fact, that sometimes people forget that this is not the correct way to use it.
 If you catch yourself saying this, scrap it from your go-to ways of starting a sentence.

 4. You Know?

-“It’s not everyday that you get to skydive, you know?”
+“It’s not every day that you get to skydive, you know?”

 Yeah, we know.
 Unless you’re a skydiving instructor.